vuejs/vue-class-component/README.md

 If you use Babel, [babel-plugin-transform-decorators-legacy](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) is needed.
 If you use TypeScript, enable `--experimentalDecorators` and `--allowSyntheticDefaultImports` flag.

+> It does not support the stage 2 decorators yet since mainstream transpilers still tranpile to the old decorators.

 Note:

 1. `methods` can be declared directly as class member methods.